Mindfulness, Diversity, Equity and Inclusion

 An affinity group is made up of people who prefer, usually for reasons of comfort, ease of connection and/or safety, to gather with others who share a common identity, background, or interest.
 Larger mindfulness centers and those in bigger cities all around the country offer these types of groups in an effort to provide a place of refuge for those who might otherwise not feel comfortable or welcome when entering a new mindfulness community.
 You can also find affinity groups in organizations, schools, and businesses.

 Affinity groups play an important role in ensuring a welcoming environment where all are valued, included, and empowered.
 At MAM we have been fortunate to be able to offer affinity groups for people of color, Spanish speakers, those who identify as LGBTQIA+, people with disabilities, and first responders as available teachers and community demand allows.
 We have also been able to offer gender based programs, ACT courses for those who identify as Highly Sensitive People, mindfulness of white identity and social justice workshops, yoga classes for people in recovery, and classes designed especially for caregivers.
 These groups are offered in addition to (and not instead of) our more general classes and offerings that are open to everyone.

 Why are affinity groups helpful?

 Affinity groups, when well attended and supported, can foster inclusion and equity through a support network of peers and allies.
 They can help attract greater diversity into the broader community and enhance overall experience through building awareness of different perspectives and experiences.
 They can also help advocate for social and organizational change to better meet the needs of all members.
-According to MAM Community of Color teacher Sydney Spears, PhD, “For SOME diverse people, it is very critical for them to have a context of sharing and experiencing with others whom they tend to identity with in order to develop a greater sense of safety, support, trust, belonging and connection – especially when perceived new or traditional ‘mainstreamed-based’ experiences are at hand.”
+According to MAM co-founder Sydney Spears, PhD, “For SOME diverse people, it is very critical for them to have a context of sharing and experiencing with others whom they tend to identity with in order to develop a greater sense of safety, support, trust, belonging and connection – especially when perceived new or traditional ‘mainstreamed-based’ experiences are at hand.”

 Busting myths and misperceptions: